enqueuer-land/enqueuer/README.md

             anotherKey: `another Value`

 #### use a variable
-There are two ways of using a variable:
+There are two ways two use a variable:

 ##### non js code snippet
 The easiest one is to type `<<variableKey>>` or `{{variableKey}}` where you want it to be replaced in a test file, as you can see [here](https://github.com/enqueuer-land/enqueuer/blob/64198b944849df2cb5bd23cbfb6d0a224d6b5167/examples/store.yml#L8)